asen/smg/docs/index.md

 notify-disable too.

 > When multiple conflicting notify-strikes values apply, SMG will use the minimal from these.
+When multiple conflicting notify-backoff values apply, SMG will use the maximal from these.
+Any applicable notify-disable set to true will result in disabled notifications.

 Currently there are two ways to apply alert/notify configs to any given object variable: